MASLAB/kitbot-how-to/README.md

 To power these devices LiPo batteries will be provided.
 > [!CAUTION]
 > LiPo are **DANGEROUS**.
-Please review LiPo safety notes and attend LiPo lecture before continuing with the Hardware connection.
+Please review LiPo safety notes and attend LiPo lecture before using the kitbot with a battery.

 # Hardware Setup
+## Battery
+### LiPo
+The LiPo battery for the Pi is a LiPo battery with 3 cells connected in series (3S battery).
+The battery has an XT60 connector for power output and a balancing lead for monitoring individual cells.

+For safety, a fused extension cable is required to be connected to the battery output when in use.

+Low voltage monitor is also required to be connected to the battery balancing lead during use.

-## Raven
+## Raven Board
 ### Pi connection
 Raven is designed as a compact Raspberry Pi HAT (Hardware Attached on Top) board.
 It meant to be installed directly on top of the Pi 5.

-### Battery connection
-The battery for the Pi is a LiPo batter with XT60 connector.
-For safety, a fused extension cable is required to be connected to the battery output when in use.
-Low voltage monitor is also required to be connected to the battery balancing lead during use.